Menu

 Rogers, Sydney T.

-If my research is correct, although there is a query on the father of Sydney T. Rogers, (see below), Sydney’s mother, Mabel was to suffer losing two husbands and then her son in 1944.
+I hope my research is correct, although there is a query on the father of Sydney T. Rogers, (see below).
+Sydney’s mother, Mabel was to suffer losing two husbands.

-Sydney T. Rogers’s father is shown on the CWGC Database as Sydney William, but on the others, Censuses and Registration Documents, i.e. Marriage, death, he was known as Sydney Dick ROGERS, and also I have found no Mabel Catherine, just Mabel on the censuses and the marriage documents.
-Although as they were Civil Marriages as far as I can see, the purchase of these marriage certificates would be the only way to confirm/deny.
+Sydney T. Rogers’s father is shown on the CWGC Database as Sydney William, but on the others, Censuses and Registration Documents, i.e., marriage, death, he was known as Sydney Dick Rogers, and also, I have found no Mabel Catherine, just Mabel on the censuses and the marriage documents.
+Although as one was a Civil Marriage, the purchase of this marriage certificate would be the only way to confirm/deny.
+Neither have I been able to find any indication that Sydney T. Rogers had a second Christian name, only Sydney.

-I believe that after the family moved to Shotton, John Shaw BRIERLEY sadly died in the December Quarter of 1900 and his death is registered in Chester, he was 31 years of age (Chester Vol. 8a Page 254).
+I believe that after the family moved to Shotton, John Shaw Brierley sadly died in the December Quarter of 1900 and his death is registered in Chester, he was 31 years of age (Chester Vol. 8a Page 254).
+His burial was on the 17th of November 1900 at Hawarden.

-So by the 1901 census, Mabel was a widow for the first time and living with her family at Chester Road, Shotton, she was now age 30 and had to take in boarders to make ends meet.
-Her children Lizzie, 8, had been born in Dukinfield, Harry, 6 had been born in Staley (sic) Bridge, Cheshire and William, 2 had been born in Shotton.
+So, by the 1901 census, which was taken on the 31st of March 1901, Mabel was a widow for the first time and living with her family at Chester Road, Shotton, she was now age 30 and had to take in boarders to make ends meet.
+Her children Lizzie, 8, had been born in Dukinfield, Harry, 6 had been born in Staley (sic) Bridge, Cheshire, and William, 2 had been born in Shotton.
 The Boarders were Sydney D. Rogers, 28, single, a Joiner (Carp.) who had been born in Caerlon, Monmouthshire.
 Benjamin Plant, Thomas Morris and William Smith were the other boarders.

-They appear on the 1911 census living at 20 Wellington Street, Shotton, Flintshire (5 rooms), Sydney, 38 now a joiner in the Galvanized Sheet Works, and Mabel, 40, tell us that they had been married for 10 years and 2 children had been born to them, and were still living.
-The family was made up of Step-daughter Lizzie, 18 and single, Step-Sons Harry, 16 and a Steel Worker (Gal.
-Sheet Works) and William, 12.
-Daughters Maud, 9 and Olive, 4 had both been born in Shotton.
+They appear on the 1911 census living at 20 Wellington Street, Shotton, Flintshire (5 rooms), Sydney Dick Rogers, 38 now a joiner in the Galvanized Sheet Works, and Mabel Rogers, 40, tells us that they had been married for 10 years and 2 children had been born to them, and were still living.
+The family was made up of Stepdaughter Lizzie Brierley, 18 and single, Stepsons Harry Brierley, 16, a Steel Worker (Gal.
+Sheet Works) and William Brierley, 12.
+Daughters Maud Rogers, 9 and Olive Rogers, 4 had both been born in Shotton.
 There were 2 Lodgers, making up the household.

-Again, fate struck a blow for Mabel and her family as Sydney Dick Rogers was to die in 1916 (Flintshire (Mold)HAW/10A/38), after the birth of young Sydney, his son, about circa 1912, so he would hardly know his namesake as he would have been only about 2 years of age when his father died.
+Again, fate struck a blow for Mabel and her family as Sydney Dick Rogers was to die in 1916 (Flintshire (Mold)HAW/10A/38), after the birth of his son Sydney Rogers, circa 1912, so young Sydney would hardly know his namesake as he would have been only about 4 years of age when his father died.

-The National Register was taken on the 29th September 1939 and Sydney & Margaret are seen living at 20 Wellington Avenue* # .
-Sydney’s date of birth is given as the 27th February 1912 and he was a Packers Feeder Steel Works Heavy Worker , Margaret’s date of birth was the 30th March 1911 and she was described, as most married women were on this Register as doing “Unpaid Domestic Duties.”
-It is also on this source that Margaret’s name of Rogers was crossed out and the name Stenner was written and a date of the 18th August 1947.
-I believe that she later married Victor Albert Stenner, (Flintshire (Mold) HOL/68/118), in 1947.
+The National Register was taken on the 29th of September 1939 and Sydney & Margaret are seen living at 20 Wellington Avenue* #.
+Sydney’s date of birth is given as the 27th of February 1912 and he was a Packers Feeder Steel Works Heavy Worker, Margaret’s date of birth was the 30th of March 1911, and she was described, as most married women who did not have a job on this Register, as doing “Unpaid Domestic Duties.”
+It is also on this source that Margaret’s name of Rogers was crossed out and the name Stenner was written and a date of the 18th of August 1947.
+I believe that she married Victor Albert Stenner, (Flintshire (Mold) HOL/68/118) after Sydney had been killed in 1944.

 *Could be Wellington St, Shotton, was originally Wellington Avenue.

-#Lived in the same street as Stephen Edward Roberts’s uncle Stephen E. ROBERTS (Stephen Edward Roberts is also on the War Memorial)
+#Lived in the same street as Stephen Edward Roberts’s uncle Stephen E. Roberts (Stephen Edward Roberts is also on the War Memorial, please click on the link to read his story.)

 https://uboat.net/allies/warships/ship/4354.html